daniel-simpson/blog/content/posts/2014-08-05---flask-angular-cors.md

 - "flask"
 - "programming"
 - "development"
 description: "I am currently developing a website that will entirely be a Single Page Application (SPA).
 I started building the back-end in D and the front-end in AngularJS.
-I decided after a couple of weeks that [Jeff Atwood](http://www.codinghorror.com) was right in saying "Storage is cheap, programmers are expensive."
+I decided after a couple of weeks that [Jeff Atwood](http://www.codinghorror.com) was right in saying 'Storage is cheap, programmers are expensive.'
 Though D is a useful language, it was taking me too long to produce useful RESTful API endpoints, so I decided to make the switch to [Flask](http://flask.pocoo.com) given my familiarity with it."
 ---
 I am currently developing a website that will entirely be a Single Page Application (SPA).
 I started building the back-end in D and the front-end in AngularJS.
 I decided after a couple of weeks that [Jeff Atwood](http://www.codinghorror.com) was right in saying "Storage is cheap, programmers are expensive."
 Though D is a useful language, it was taking me too long to produce useful RESTful API endpoints, so I decided to make the switch to [Flask](http://flask.pocoo.com) given my familiarity with it.